HDFGroup/h5pyd/docs/high/dataset.rst

     >>> dset[0,:,:] = np.arange(10)  # Broadcasts to (10,10)

-Broadcasting is implemented using repeated hyperslab selections, and is safe to use with very large target selections.
+Broadcasting is implemented on HSDS and using it can reduce the amount of data that needs to be transferred to the server.
 It is supported for the above "simple" (integer, slice and ellipsis) slicing only.

 .. warning::
-   Currently h5py does not support nested compound types, see :issue:`1197` for more information.
+   Currently h5pyd does not support nested compound types

 Multiple indexing
 ~~~~~~~~~~~~~~~~~